simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 #### Using a Virtual Private Network (VPN)

 A **virtual private network**, or **VPN**, can provide an additional layer of security for your home network by **encrypting all of your internet traffic**.
 By using a VPN, you can keep your online activity private, protect yourself against hackers, and bypass geo-restrictions and censorship.
-Look for a reputable VPN provider that does not keep logs of your activity, uses **strong encryption**, and offers additional security features like a **kill switch** to prevent data leaks.
+Look for a reputable VPN provider that doesn't keep logs of your activity, uses **strong encryption**, and offers additional security features like a **kill switch** to prevent data leaks.

 When selecting a VPN provider, it's important to consider the level of encryption they offer.
 The best VPN providers use **AES-256 encryption**, which is currently the strongest encryption standard available.
-Additionally, some VPN providers offer additional security features like **split tunneling**, which allows you to route some of your internet traffic through the VPN while allowing other traffic to bypass the VPN.
+Also, some VPN providers offer additional security features like **split tunneling**, which allows you to route some of your internet traffic through the VPN while allowing other traffic to bypass the VPN.
 This can be useful if you only want to encrypt certain types of traffic, like your web browsing activity, while leaving other traffic, like your online gaming, unencrypted.

 #### Setting Up a Firewall

-A **firewall** is a powerful tool that can help prevent unauthorized access to your network by **blocking incoming traffic** that does not match your system's defined security policy.
+A **firewall** is a powerful tool that can help prevent unauthorized access to your network by **blocking incoming traffic** that doesn't match your system's defined security policy.
 Firewalls can either be hardware-based or software-based, and advanced models can even provide **intrusion detection and prevention** capabilities.
 Be sure to configure your firewall with strict rules that only allow necessary traffic to and from your network.

 When setting up your firewall, it's important to consider the types of traffic you want to allow through.
 For example, you may want to allow traffic to and from your gaming console, but block traffic to and from unknown devices on your network.
-Additionally, you should consider **enabling logging** on your firewall so that you can monitor any attempts to access your network that are blocked by the firewall.
+Also, you should consider **enabling logging** on your firewall so that you can monitor any attempts to access your network that are blocked by the firewall.

 #### Enabling Network Encryption

 **Network encryption** is the process of encoding data that is transmitted between devices on your network to prevent unauthorized access.
 The most common form of network encryption is **WPA2 or WPA3**, which provides a secure connection between your devices and your Wi-Fi network.
 However, note that older devices may not support WPA3, so you may need to use WPA2 or another encryption method for those devices.

 In addition to using network encryption, you should also consider **disabling any unused network protocols** on your devices.
 For example, if you're not using IPv6, you should disable it on your devices to reduce the attack surface of your network.
-Additionally, you should consider **changing the default login credentials** on your network devices to prevent unauthorized access.
+Also, you should consider **changing the default login credentials** on your network devices to prevent unauthorized access.

 Implementing these advanced security measures can help protect your home network from **cyber threats** and keep your sensitive information safe.
 By using a **VPN**, setting up a **firewall**, and enabling network encryption, you can create a secure and private online environment for you and your family.